 Clinical Lab Science

-This guide provides an introduction to the resources available in the E.T.
-Farley Learning Resources Center.
-For additional information or to schedule an individual research consultation, please contact Melanie Johnson, library liaison for Division IV.
+Welcome to Bristol Community College!
+This guide provides an introduction to the resources available in the Library & Learning Commons.
+For additional information or to schedule an individual research consultation, access our Ask a Librarian page.

 What is Clinical Lab Science?